miikahyttinen/setlisted_frontend/README.md

 ## Additional features

-# Importing playlists from the Spotify API
+- Importing playlists from the Spotify API (decided to do this)

-- Automated setlist creation
+- Automated setlist creation (someday)
-- Statistics of played songs
+- Statistics of played songs (someday)
-- Serving data of played songs between users
+- Serving data of played songs between users (someday)
-- Commenting
+- Commenting (someday)

 ## Tests